Darxo/Hardened/README.md

 - Distance text in rumors and contracts now display the tile distance range in brackets
 - Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket
+- Hostile Locations now display a tooltip line if they hide defender
 - Display price multiplier from relation in factions & relations screen
 - Add 3 new settings for displaying exact relation, morale and renown values after the respective state term
 - Peasants and Caravans on the world map display a banner